lgrammel/js-agent/docs/docs/tutorial-wikipedia-agent/setup-llm-model.md

 console.log(output);
 ```

-Putting this together , this is the current code:
+Putting this together, this is the current code:

 ```typescript
 import * as $ from "js-agent";